trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 }
 ```

-:::tip use ICA_ADDR as a `grantee` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account Address.
+:::tip write `ICA_ADDR` as a `grantee` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account address when the first execution happens.
 :::

 Alternatively, we can perform [MsgSwapExactAmountOut](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/gamm/v1beta1/tx.proto#:~:text=message-,MsgSwapExactAmountOut,-%7B) to `Osmosis`  given that there are funds on the DAO's TrustlessHub-Osmosis Interchain Account.
 To send funds, the DAO can make a proposal for `MsgTransfer` that funds the Trustless Hub Interchain Account.
 The DAO then controls a trigger on Trustless Hub that controls the swap.